MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

     -  This solution will work for environment admins, but the view will be restricted to only the environments an environment admin has access to.
     - This account must be email enabled.

+-  Environment with a Dataverse or Dataverse for Teams instance, where the user installing the solution has the System Administrator security role.

+- Licenses
-- Premium licenses are required to use the CoE Starter Kit.
+    - If you are using the CoE Starter Kit in **Production environment with a Dataverse**, premium licenses are required for all users interacting with the CoE Starter Kit to use the CoE Starter Kit in a instance.
 Depending on what components you will use, your organization size and the existing licenses available in your organization, you will require either a Power Apps per user or per app or Power Automate per user or per flow license or a combination of these licenses.

--  Environment with a Dataverse instance, where the user installing the solution has the System Administrator security role.
+    - If you are using the CoE Starter Kit in a **Dataverse for Teams** environment, a Power Automate per user license will be required for the admin running the sync flows.
+No additional licenses will be required for users interacting with any of the canvas apps.

 -  The environment must have a data loss prevention (DLP) policy that allows [Dataverse](https://docs.microsoft.com/connectors/commondataservice/), [Dataverse (current environment)](https://docs.microsoft.com/connectors/commondataserviceforapps/), [Office 365 Users](https://docs.microsoft.com/connectors/office365users/), [Power Platform for Admins](https://docs.microsoft.com/connectors/powerplatformforadmins/), [Power Automate Management](https://docs.microsoft.com/connectors/flowmanagement/), [Office 365 Outlook](https://docs.microsoft.com/connectors/office365/), [Power Apps for Admins](https://docs.microsoft.com/connectors/powerappsforadmins/), [Power Apps for Makers](https://docs.microsoft.com/connectors/powerappsforappmakers/), [SharePoint](https://docs.microsoft.com/connectors/sharepointonline/), [Azure Aciver Directory (Azure AD)](https://docs.microsoft.com/connectors/azuread/), [Power Automate for Admins](https://docs.microsoft.com/connectors/microsoftflowforadmins/), [RSS](https://docs.microsoft.com/connectors/rss/), [Office 365 Groups](https://docs.microsoft.com/connectors/office365groups/), [Approvals](https://docs.microsoft.com/connectors/approvals/), [Microsoft Teams](https://docs.microsoft.com/connectors/teams/) and HTTP to be used together.
 Those connectors must be in the business data&ndash;only bucket of the DLP policy for this environment.
 If you're using the [audit log](setup-auditlog.md) solution, the custom connector used to connect to the Microsoft 365 audit log also must be included in your business data&ndash;only bucket.